goutam63/hello_world/README.md

 # machine learning
-this is my first repository with name machine learning
+this is my first repository with name machine learning. my jurney of starting the machine learning